<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 • International currencies, security, analytics reports, app integrations, and other basic features are built into Magento Commerce 2, however, users can also take advantage of full customizability.
 The base code of your Magento shop can be altered to suit your business’s unique needs.

-• The customizability of Magento Commerce 2 shops does mean that setting up and maintaining your eCommerce store will be more expensive and time-consuming than Shopify setup.
-As a PaaS, the platform also requires your own web hosting as well, which also adds to the cost (unless you’re using Magento Commerce Cloud).
+• The customizability of Adobe Commerce shops does mean that setting up and maintaining your eCommerce store will be more expensive and time-consuming than Shopify setup.
+As a PaaS, the platform also requires your own web hosting as well, which also adds to the cost (unless you’re using Adobe Commerce Cloud).

 However, business owners in need of IT support should have no trouble finding developers that are familiar with Magento.